Shaddai

 Since their deliverance from the bondage of Egypt was like the birth of an entire nation, the Jewish calendar would begin on the new moon of the month marking their deliverance (Nisan).
 In other words, Nisan (or Aviv, "spring") would mark the birthday of national Israel.
 See Rosh Chodashim.

 The LORD commanded that on the 10th of Nisan (Shabbat HaGadol) the head of each household would select an unblemished young male lamb to be offered as a sacrifice to the LORD.
-This lamb was to be tied to a bedpost for four days, long enough for each family to become personally attached to the lamb, so that it would no longer simply be "a lamb" (Ex.
-12:3) but rather their lamb" (Ex.
+This lamb was to be brought to the home and watched closely for a few days to ensure that it was healthy and free from any defect (the Pesikta de-Rav Kahana says that the lamb was tied to the bedposts inside the house, whereas the Torah Shelimah says the lamb was tied to the doorpost outside of the house).
+During this time, the family would become personally attached to the lamb, so that it would no longer simply be "a lamb" (Exod.
+12:3) but rather their lamb" (Exod.
 12:5).
-On the afternoon of the 14th of Nisan, a family member was to slaughter the lamb and smear some of its blood on all three sides of the doorframe, top, right and left.
-This ritual act indicated that the inhabitants of the house had faith that the blood of the lamb would cause the judgment of the LORD to "pass over" them.
+On the afternoon of the 14th, a family member was to slaughter the lamb and smear its blood on all three sides of the doorframe, top, right and left (Exod.
+12:6), that is, in the form of the letter Chet (ח).
+This letter, signifying the number 8, is connected with the word chai (חי), short for chayim (חיים), "life."
+This ritual act signified that the inhabitants of the house had faith that the blood of the lamb would cause the judgment of the LORD to "pass over" them.
 Only those who were within homes marked by the blood of a lamb would be spared.
-As the Torah says:
+As the Torah clearly says:

 Exodus 12:13 (BHS)